 Transitioning to KU

 - Apply to KU (Note: ACT/SAT scores are NOT needed if you're over 21 years old.)
 We offer undergraduate application fee waivers for Guard/Reservists who apply as degree-seeking students.

 - KU awards some college credit for military courses.
 Visit the KU credit transfer page and look for the “military service credit” section for more details.
-To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system.
+To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
 (Air Force – you will need to request your CCAF and/or Air University transcript).

 - Visit KU CredTran to see how JST/CCAF courses have historically transferred, as well as any other college coursework.
 For JST, select the state, "District of Columbia."
 For CCAF, select "Alabama."